 Arkansas State University is working to preserve the heritage of the Dyess Colony by restoring significant buildings that remain from its days as an agricultural resettlement community.
-The first phase of this plan involved restoring the Johnny Cash Boyhood Home, as well as restoring the Administration Building in the Colony Center and stabilizing what remains of the former Theatre.
-The Colony Center property has been donated to the project by Gene Williams and the City of Dyess, while the Johnny Cash Boyhood Home was acquired through proceeds from the first annual Johnny Cash Music Festival in 2011.
+The first phase of this plan involved restoring the Johnny Cash Boyhood Home, as well as restoring the Administration Building in the Colony Center and stabilizing what remained of the former theatre.
+Phase Two included re-creating the former theatre and adjacent pop shop for use as a Visitors Center and installing historic signage at locations of previous colony buildings, such as the school, hospital, cannery, cotton gin, and community building.
+The Colony Circle property has been donated to the project by Gene Williams and the City of Dyess, while the Johnny Cash Boyhood Home was acquired through proceeds from the first annual Johnny Cash Music Festival in 2011.

 Johnny Cash Boyhood Home

 The Cash home, built in 1935, has been restored to its appearance when the Cash family lived there, from 1935 to 1954.
 It is furnished based on recollections from family members and conveys the lifestyle of the Cash family as typical colonists.
 Restoration funds have come from proceeds generated by the annual Johnny Cash Music Festival, along with private donations.
 To view the restoration progress on the Johnny Cash Boyhood Home, click here.